FibuCode/ClassBerekeningenNEW/README.md

 It is possible this list will be extended with more calculations in the future.

->To run:
+> To run:
->download console app
+> download console app
->dotnet run ClassBerekeningenNEW
+> dotnet run ClassBerekeningenNEW
->Choose your options
+> Choose your options

 **To do:**
--Add ProportioneelBerekening class
+- Add ProportioneelBerekening class
--Add BetrouwbaarheidsFactor class
+- Add BetrouwbaarheidsFactor class
--Add Functionality to go back to a multiple choice menu for navigation
+- Add Functionality to go back to a multiple choice menu for navigation